Just-Feeshy/Feeshy-Integral/README.md

 # SDF Raymarching Application

 A **semi**-cross-platform application made for rendering scenes using raymarching via signed distance fields utilizing OpenGL.
 If I decide to further my work, I will focus on utilizing on compute shaders instead of purely fragments.
-However, I don't have a proper PC to do so.
-In this project, we are only focused on distanced based raymarching.

 ## Presentation Slides
 <p float="center">